CeloCruz/CustomerSegmentation/README.md

 # Customer Segmentation: Business-Oriented Clustering Algorithms

-Take a look of the project: https://nbviewer.org/github/CeloCruz/CustomerSegmentation/blob/main/Customer_Segmentation_Final_Github.ipynb
+Take a look at the project: https://nbviewer.org/github/CeloCruz/CustomerSegmentation/blob/main/Customer_Segmentation_Final_Github.ipynb

 ## Project Overview
 The Customer Personality Analysis project focuses on understanding and analyzing customer behavior to help businesses modify their products based on specific customer segments.
-By leveraging machine learning techniques, the project aims to uncover customer segments and gain valuable business insights.
+The project aims to uncover customer segments and gain valuable business insights by leveraging machine learning techniques.

 ## Problem Statement
 The primary goal of this project, from both a business and data scientist perspective, is to understand customers better and tailor products to their specific needs, behaviors, and concerns within different customer segments.